 - A senior thesis for the BS in Physics and BS in Physics and Astronomy

 - A capstone project or senior thesis for the BS in Applied Physics

-- A student teaching internship for the BS in Physics Teaching
+- A student teaching internship for the BS in Physics Education

 The opportunity to actually do physics in your research project, in addition to learning about physics in the classroom, will greatly enhance your understanding of physics and your excitement about your discipline.
 Your advisor, the department Undergraduate Research Coordinator and the Capstone Coordinator can help you find faculty mentors who can supervise a research project that fits your interests and needs.
 You can also do research in other departments or during an internship to fulfill these requirements.